developer-zebra/developer-zebra-site/src/devicecentral/3-0/guide/about/index.md

 * Paging to locate a paired and connected peripheral (applies to supported Bluetooth scanners)
 * Firmware update utility for supported peripherals (applies to supported Bluetooth scanners)

+> <b>Important Information:</b><br>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;• Starting with Android 10, <b>Device Central is no longer built-in the device.</b> It is required to be downloaded through the <a href="https://www.zebra.com/us/en/support-downloads/software.html">Zebra support portal</a>. <br>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;• <b>Mobility DNA Enterprise License Required –</b> For some devices, Device Central requires a Mobility DNA Enterprise License. <a href="/licensing">About MDNA Licensing</a>

 <p><i>Note: Unpairing a Bluetooth Scanner peripheral is currently not supported.
 Zebra Bluetooth scanners act as a master device which controls the pairing and connection with mobile computers.
 These Bluetooth scanners have the re-connect feature which may be initiated on the scanner itself.
 Therefore, unpairing the Bluetooth scanner from a mobile computer will not remove the paired information completely.
 To address this, pressing the re-connect button on the Bluetooth scanner will re-establish the pairing and connection with mobile computers.</i></p>

 ## New in Device Central 3.0
-* **Support added for Android 10 -** Device Central 3.0 is the first version supporting Android 10.
 * **Install via downloaded .APK -** On Android 10 or higher, Device Central is released via Zebra support portal.
 Android 9 devices or lower are no longer supported.
-* **Mobility DNA Enterprise License Required –** For Zebra Professional-series devices, Device Central requires a Mobility DNA Enterprise License.
+* **Mobility DNA enterprise license required –** For Zebra Professional-series devices, Device Central requires a Mobility DNA Enterprise License.
-* **Connection Management for any Bluetooth Peripheral -** Device Central now supports Pairing/Unpairing of all Bluetooth peripherals that follow the Bluetooth standards, whereas previously a restricted list of peripheral devices were supported.
+* **Connection management for any Bluetooth peripheral -** Device Central now supports Pairing/Unpairing of **all Bluetooth peripherals** that follow the Bluetooth standards, whereas previously a restricted list of peripheral devices were supported.
 * **Fixed issue with inability to pair with printers and other accessories if authentication is set with user PIN entry.** Previously, only devices with a default PIN value of "0000" were supported.
 * **Fixed issue with improper reporting of the connection state if multiple RS5100 devices are paired.**
+* Newly supported devices in this release: TC21 Android 10
 * Known Issues:
       * The serial number for HS3100 Bluetooth headset may report incorrectly.
       * When connecting a device, it may take 10-15 seconds for the battery information to appear if the device is supported to provide battery information.